tokamak-network/ton-staking-v2/docs/e2e-test-design.md

 3. Create FaultDisputeGame via DisputeGameFactory
 4. Verify IRAT.triggerAttentionTest() is called
 5. Verify AttentionTestTriggered event is emitted
-6. Verify challenger is selected and bond is locked
+6. Verify validator is selected and bond is locked
 ```

 **Code Outline**: